Bulgars: Anthropology and genetics

-A 2015 Bulgarian mtDNA study on 13 samples from the 8th–10th century suggests a Western Eurasian matrilineal origin for Proto-Bulgarians.
-The study established that "Proto-Bulgarians are positioned among South-Eastern and Southern European populations including modern Bulgarians.
-Proto-Bulgarians are genetically distant from Northern and Western Europeans and populations from the Near East and Caucasus.
-On the greatest distance from Proto-Bulgarians are Volga-Ural and Arabic populations."
-The study further mentions that "...proto-Bulgarians are genetically similar to modern Bulgarians and to certain South-Eastern European as well as Italian populations."
-Until now there's still not enough archaeogenetic data to confirm Turkic, Ugrian and/or Sarmatian origin and admixture of Proto-Bulgarian elite, however, Todor V. Chobanov and Svetoslav Samov in their research of available archaeological and genetical data presuppose "Proto-Bulgarians were a mixture of Late Sarmatians and older Caucasus populations, closely related to the Alans and preserving their genetic inheritance, even after arriving on the Balkans and mixing with Slav peoples and the remnants of the local Late Antiquity peoples".
+According to a paleo-DNA study from 2019 which examined Medieval burials in the Carpathian Basin a closest connection was found between the Y-DNA of these nomadic people and the modern Volga Tatars.
+According to Hungarian archeogenetist Neparáczki Endre: "From all recent and archaic populations tested the Volga Tatars show the smallest genetic distance to the entire Conqueror population" and "a direct genetic relation of the Conquerors to Onogur-Bulgar ancestors of these groups is very feasible."

 The paleoanthropological material from all sites in Volga region, Ukraine and Moldova attributed to the Bulgars testify complex ethno-cultural processes.
 The material shows the assimilation between the local population and the migrating newcomers.
 In all sites can be traced the anthropological type found in the Zlivka necropolis near the village of Ilichevki, the district of Donetsk, of brachiocranic Caucasoid with small East Asian admixtures but with Bulgar males being more Mongoloid than females.

-Despite the morphological proximity, there is a visible impact of the local population, in the Volga region of Finnic and ancient Turkic, in Ukraine of Sarmatian-Alans, and in Moldova of Slavic people.
+Modern genetic research on Central Asian Turkic peoples and ethnic groups related to the Bulgars points to an affiliation with Western Eurasian populations.
+Despite the morphological proximity, there is a visible impact of the local population, in the Volga region of Volga Finns and Cuman-Kipchaks, in Ukraine of Onogur-Khazars and Sarmatian-Alans, and in Moldova and Thrace of Seven Slavic tribes.
 The comparative analysis showed large morphological proximity between the medieval and modern population of the Volga region.
 The examined graves in Northern Bulgaria and Southern Romania showed different somatic types, including Caucasoid-Mediterranean and less often East Asian.

 The pre-Christian burial customs in Bulgaria indicate diverse social, i.e. nomadic and sedentary, and cultural influences.
 In some necropolises specific to the Danube Bulgars, artificial deformation was found in 80% of the skulls.
 The Bulgars had a special type of shamanic "medicine-men" who performed trepanations of the skull, usually near the sagittal suture.
 This practice had a medical application, as well as a symbolic purpose; in two cases the patient had brain problems.
 According to Maenchen-Helfen and Rashev, the artificial deformation of skulls, and other types of burial artifacts in Bulgars graves, are similar to those of the Sarmatians, and Sarmatized Turks or Turkicized Sarmatians of the post-Hunnic graves in the Ukrainian steppe.